6 Common Habits That Are Ruining Your Hair (and How to Fix Them)

 Healthier hair is just a few quick remedies away.

-When it comes to hair damage, many of us only think about obvious offenders—highlighting too frequently, skipping regular haircuts, or picking at split ends.
+When it comes to hair damage, many of us only think about obvious offenders, like highlighting too frequently, skipping regular haircuts, or picking at split ends.
 But, here's the thing: Much of what takes a toll on your tresses are your daily habits, many of which seem harmless.
 It's the constant day-in, day-out repetition of these activities that can ultimately wreak some serious havoc on your hair.
-Even if you're guilty or one (or several) of these mistakes, don't worry.
+Even if you're guilty of one (or several) of these mistakes, don't worry.
 Fortunately, you can easily safeguard your strands by making a few small changes and using the right products.
-Here's what the pros have to say on how to break those bad habits to give you healthy, gorgeous hair.
+Here's what the pros have to say on how to break those bad habits to help give you healthy, gorgeous hair.

 1. The Habit to Break: Hair Brushing

 It's not necessarily the brushing itself that's the problem, but an improper brushing technique.
 Think about how you comb through your hair.
 You probably start at the top and move down, right?
 Well, that's not the best way.
 "Brushing downward pushes all of the tangles down," says stylist Jess Vargas, an artistic team member at Zazú Salons in Chicago.
 You end up with one big knot at the ends of your hair, which then requires lots of pulling and tugging to undo, she adds.
 Not to mention that the ends are already the most damaged part of your hair and more prone to breakage.